 On 11 December 2012 the European Parliament voted positively in a first reading on the EU Council's compromise proposals for two draft EU regulations on a unitary patent for Europe.
 The first draft regulation concerns unitary patent protection, and the second sets out the translation arrangements for such protection.
 The draft regulations were accepted under the EU's legislative procedure of "enhanced co-operation": With the exception of Italy and Spain, 25 EU member states have embarked on enhanced co-operation with a view to creating unitary patent protection for their territories.

 The regulations entered into force on 20 January 2013.
-However, they will only apply from 1 January 2014 or the date of entry into force of the Agreement on a Unified Patent Court, whichever is the later.
+However, they will only apply from the date of entry into force of the Agreement on a Unified Patent Court.

 The European patent with unitary effect ("unitary patent") will be an another option for users besides already-existing national patents and classical European patents.
 A unitary patent will be a European patent granted by the EPO under the provisions of the European Patent Convention to which unitary effect for the territory of the 25 participating states is given after grant, at the patentee's request.
 The unitary patent will thus not affect the EPO's day-to-day search, examination and granting work.